vikshiv/mumemto/README.md

 > [!NOTE]
 >  Merging is currently limited to strict multi-MUMs.
 However, partial multi-MUMs for local partitions can be found using string-based merging incrementally.

+> [!NOTE]
+>  In v1.3.4, the string-based threshold file format changed and is not backwards compatible.
+To convert string-merging threshold files from v1.3.3 or earlier, use the provided `mumemto/convert_thresh.py`.

 > [!TIP]
 > Using either merge mode enables a dynamic updating of multi-MUMs.
 You can incrementally add assemblies as the pangenome grows and update the global set of multi-MUMs across the collection.